-Sri Padmanabhaswamy Temple dedicated to Lord Vishnu.
-This temple is a blend of the Kerala and Dravidian styles of architecture.
-It is believed to be the world’s richest temple.
+Sri Padmanabhaswamy Temple dedicated to Lord vishnu.
+This temple is a mix of the Kerala and Dravidian kinds of design. it’s believed to be the world’s richest temple.

-The history of Sree Padmanabhaswamy Temple dates back to 8th century.
-It is one of the 108 sacred Vishnu temples or Divya Desams in India.
-Divya Desams are the holiest abodes of Lord Vishnu that are mentioned in the works of the Tamil Azhvars (saints).
-The presiding deity of this temple is Lord Vishnu, reclining on Anantha, the hooded Serpent.
+The history of Sree Padmanabhaswamy Temple dates back to eighth century. it’s one amongst the 108 sacred vishnu temples or Divya Desams in Republic of India.
+Divya Desams are the holiest abodes of Lord vishnu that are mentioned within the works of the Tamil Azhvars (saints).
+The presiding divinity of this temple is Lord Vishnu, reclining on Anantha, the hooded Serpent.

-Marthanda Varma, noted among Travancore kings, did a major renovation to the temple and it resulted in the present day structure of the Sree Padmanabhaswamy Temple.
-It was Marthanda Varma who introduced the Murajapam and Bhadra Deepam festivals in the temple.
-Murajapam, which literally means continuous chanting of prayers, is still conducted in the temple once every six years.
+Marthanda Varma, noted among Travancore kings, did a significant renovation to the temple and it resulted within the present day structure of the Sree Padmanabhaswamy Temple. it had been Marthanda Varma who introduced the Murajapam and Bhadra Deepam festivals within the temple.
+Murajapam, which accurately means that continuous singing of prayers, continues to be conducted within the temple once each six years..

 The Sri Padmanabhaswamy Temple as per belief is located at a place that is considered as one of the seven Parasurama Kshetras.
 There are references to the temple in texts like the Puranas, viz. the Skanda Purana and Padma Purana.
 The temple stands close to the holy tank – Padma Theertham, which means ‘lotus spring.’

 The idol of the presiding deity of the Sri Padmanabhaswamy Temple is noted for its composition, which has 12008 salagramams, which were brought from Nepal, taken from the banks of the River Gandhaki.